yashi25bce10824-stack/FAKE-NEWS-DETECTION/README.md

 ## 🎯 Objective
-The objective of this project is to build a simple and effective model that can identify fake news using Natural Language Processing (NLP).
+The objective of this project is to build a simple and effective model that can identify fake news using Natural Language Processing (NLP).It implements a machine learning model to detect whether a news article is REAL or FAKE .

 ## 🛠️ Technologies Used